-Learn About Position Grade Levels
+Learn About Employee Grade Levels

-Sample Position/Employee Grade Level Descriptions
+Sample Employee Grade Level Descriptions

-Here are examples of employee grade level descriptions from individual employees up to the Vice President level.
+Here are examples of employee grade-level descriptions from individual employees up to the Vice President level:

 Level A: Entry Level Individual Contributor

 - Work under close supervision

-- Typically have very little decision-making ability.
+- Have little decision-making ability

-- Have no budgetary responsibility or ability to spend without approval.
+- Have no budgetary responsibility or ability to spend without approval

 Level B: Experienced Individual Contributors

-- Work under general supervision.
+- Work under general supervision

-- Make decisions based on established procedures.
+- Make decisions based on established procedures

 Level C: Managers and Senior Technical Professionals and Individual Contributors

-- Have considerable latitude for making decisions within their unit.
+- Have considerable latitude for making decisions within their unit

-- Have involvement in the hiring, development, and related personnel processes.
+- Have involvement in the hiring, development, and related personnel processes

 - Have budgetary responsibilities

-- Exercise crucial people skills.
+- Exercise crucial people skills

 Level D: Directors

-- Have significant latitude for making decisions for their operational or functional units.
+- Have significant latitude for making decisions for their operational or functional units

-- Have hire/fire authority over team members.
+- Have hire and fire authority over team members

-- Have direct expense responsibility for significant departmental or unit budgets.
+- Have direct expense responsibility for significant departmental or unit budgets

-- Exercise essential people skills.
+- Demonstrate essential people skills

-Level E: Vice Presidents/General Managers
+Level E: Vice Presidents or General Managers

-- Give strategic guidance to the units under their control.
+- Give strategic guidance to the units under their control

-- Exercise broad decision-making latitude within their functional units.
+- Exercise broad decision-making latitude within their functional units

-Grade Levels and Compensation Levels
+Grade Levels and Compensation